 Vitamin B12 nurtures sleep via eggs

-An important point is that eggs contain vitamin B12 as well as tryptophan.
+Eggs contain vitamin B12 as well as tryptophan.
 Eggs contain less B12 than liver, but it’s easy to eat a couple eggs a day.
 It’s not easy to eat liver more than once, maybe twice a month.
 In actual fact I haven’t had liver in years.

 Compare one slice of liver, having about 47 micrograms of B12, to two eggs a day, together having 1.2 micrograms of B12 which is 36 micrograms a month.
 (The first two weeks I ate four eggs a day, collectively giving me 33.6 mcg of B12.)
 For me there’s no contest as to which is easier to keep on hand, cook and eat: Eggs!

 While the amount of vitamin B12 in eggs is minute in contrast to the typical 1,000 micrograms in a popular methylcobalamin lozenge, if you eat eggs before your B12 level drops, they help your body stay healthy.
-Think of it like oil in a car: a single can of oil is minimal, but if the oil runs out the engine suffers badly Similarly, as long as the B12 that is in all of your tissue doesn’t run out, your body works well.
+Think of it like oil in a car: a single can of oil is minimal, but if the oil runs out the engine suffers badly.
+Similarly, as long as the B12 that is in all of your tissue doesn’t run out, your body works well.
 But if your B12 is depleted, which happens quickly if you aren’t sleeping properly, you face serious nerve problems.

 If only I’d known

-My feeling is that if I had known in 1991 what I know now about vitamin B12, I could have used enough B12 to avoid the long term nerve problems that plague me today to such an extent it’s hard to do minor things like bending to garden, or walking normally without a rolling walker.
+My feeling is that if I had known in 1991 what I know now about vitamin B12, I could have used enough B12 to avoid the long term nerve problems that plague me today to such an extent it’s hard to do minor things like bending to garden, or walking without a walker.

 As an aside, I found the eggs to be so filling that I ate less overall and I’ve lost weight despite hardly being able to walk.
 So, vitamin B12 nurtures sleep and weight loss … via eggs.